-Enterprise Order Management (EOM) offers a variety of features, and one element is “Split Shipment.”
+Distributed Order Management (DOM) offers a variety of features, and one element is “Split Shipment.”
 The retailer attitude towards fulfillment is “Save the Sale.”
 Their approach to split Shipment decision is also the same.
 Fulfillment cost goes hand in hand with allocation logic.
 All-inclusive allocation logic should consider inventory availability from the closest fulfillment centers (DCs), store fulfillment opportunities, and shipping costs.
 The handling/processing cost of the warehouse where the labor charges are low is crucial to this process.

 Without a doubt, real-time inventory visibility and inventory accuracy are the two main hurdles.
 Retailers often overpromise or undersell situations when directly asked by a customer.

 Taking sales post inputs, historical sales volumes, sale patterns, fulfillment patterns, and fulfillment costs into account for future forecasting, inventory allocation, and allocation strategy is vital to improving inventory accuracy.